CJ’S ORIGIN STORY

 Now, CJ is on a quest to inspire and engage leaders in a different conversation.
 A bigger conversation – a “what’s next?” conversation.

-As a keynote speaker, executive coach and recovering overachiever, CJ challenges his audiences to redefine success on their own terms.
-He helps them learn to break the “Achievement Addiction” and focus on the things that really matter (spoiler alert: those things may not be what you think!).
+As a keynote speaker, executive advisor and recovering overachiever, CJ challenges his audiences to redefine success on their own terms.
+He helps them learn to Reimagine Success and focus on the things that really matter (spoiler alert: those things may not be what you think).

 - Live Gratefully